hit-computer/SC-LSTM/README.md

 ### Data

-In `Data/` respository, there are three files `TrainingData_keywords.txt` , `TrainingData_Text.txt` and `vec5.txt`(word embedding trained by word2vec), which is created from news article dataset mentioned above. `TrainingData_Text.txt` file contains just title, and each line is a title which is regarded as one text(data).
+In `Data/` respository, there are three files `TrainingData_Keywords.txt` , `TrainingData_Text.txt` and `vec5.txt`(word embedding trained by word2vec), which is created from news article dataset mentioned above. `TrainingData_Text.txt` file contains just title, and each line is a title which is regarded as one text(data).
 Correspondingly, `TrainingData_keywords.txt` file contains word set, and each line is a set of word for text.
 Then, we use this text-words pair data to train SC-LSTM model.

 ### Training

 Before train the model, you should set some parameters of this model in `Config.py` file.
-Then, you need to run `Preprocess.py` file for creating `sclstm_data` file(convert trainingdata into binary formats of TensorFlow), `word_vec.pkl` file(this is word embedding), `word_vec.pkl` file(vocabulary of text) and `kwd_voc.pkl` file(vocabulary of keywords).
+Then, you need to run `Preprocess.py` file for creating `sclstm_data` file(convert trainingdata into binary formats of TensorFlow, and more detail about this can be found in [the blog](https://indico.io/blog/tensorflow-data-inputs-part1-placeholders-protobufs-queues/)), `word_vec.pkl` file(this is word embedding), `word_vec.pkl` file(vocabulary of text) and `kwd_voc.pkl` file(vocabulary of keywords).

 Start training the model using `train.py`: